DeNepo/javascript-30/README.md

 [The JavaScript 30](https://javascript30.com/) is an outstanding series of 30 video tutorials by Wes Bos.
 Each tutorial builds a small, interesting project from scratch using plain JS, CSS & HTML.

 You'll be using these tutorials as a chance to practice collaborative development.
-Using his tutorials as a starting point, you will work in teams of 2-3 to collaboratively turn each project into a full repository.
+Using his tutorials as a starting point, you will work in teams of 2-3 to build each group project in a _new_ repository to practice collaborative development.

 The first couple challenges you try to build as a group will be difficult.
 You'll have many merge conflicts, difficulty dividing the work, and will certainly feel like it's much more work than just building the project.
 And it will be more work!
 But worth it.
 Learning how to collaborate with forks, branches, milestones & issues on small projects you understand completely will help you understand the big picture of project management.